alexpro401/Multichain-Keyscanner/README.md

   - Websocket endpoint

 <p>
 Copy env.example to .env and add your api keys.
+For each chain you intend to scan, add an env variable network_http_endpoint, and network_ws_endpoint, ie "ethereum_http_endpoint".
 </p>